ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 Manage landing pages
 ~~~~~~~~~~~~~~~~~~~~

-A **landing page** is the home page displayed to the community's users when they log into the test bed.
+A **landing page** is the home page displayed to the community's users when they log into the Test Bed.
 Its purpose is to welcome users providing them context
-on the use of the test bed and potentially including a customised message.
+on the use of the Test Bed and potentially including a customised message.
 Moreover, this customised message can even be set at the level of specific organisations
 if you choose to do so (see :ref:`community__organisations`).

 The landing pages available for the community are listed in the **Landing pages** section.
 These are presented in a table with one row per landing page,